 ICM works with HIV positive clients in San Diego County jails who are re-entering the community.
-While in custody, clients may participate with medical case managers to develop a post-release plan that addresses access to medical care, housing, and substance abuse treatment.
+While in custody, clients may participate with medical case managers to develop a post-release plan that addresses access to medical care, housing, and substance use disorder treatment.

-ICM is funded by Ryan White Treatment Extension Act of 2009 (RWTEA).
+ICM is funded by the Ryan White Treatment Extension Act of 2009 (RWTEA).

 call (619) 293-4700 or send us an email.